COVID: Countries suspend travel from southern Africa over new variant | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Union wants its member states to halt air travel with South Africa and several surrounding countries over the emergence of a new coronavirus variant.
+The European Union wants member states to halt air travel with South Africa and several surrounding countries over a new coronavirus variant.
+Germany, Italy and the Czech Republic were all quick to react.

 The UK and Israel have suspended travel from numerous southern African states due to a new COVID-19 variant detected in South Africa